 It is estimated that at least 50 percent of people living with Parkinson’s disease (PD) experience depression at some time during the course of their disease.
-The Parkinson’s Foundation Parkinson’s Outcomes Project found that taken together, mood, A mood disorder whose symptoms can include a persistent sad or empty mood, feelings of hopelessness or pessimism, irritability and loss of interest or pleasure in previously enjoyable activities. and A feeling of nervousness, worried thoughts and physical distress. have the greatest impact on health status, even more than the motor impairments commonly associated with the disease.
+The Parkinson’s Foundation Parkinson’s Outcomes Project found that taken together, mood, depression and anxiety have the greatest impact on health status, even more than the motor impairments commonly associated with the disease.

 The sadness and hopelessness that accompanies depression make the challenges of living with PD even greater.
 The good news is that depression is a Parkinson’s symptom that can be controlled.
 No one chooses Parkinson’s, but they can choose how to cope with it.

 Learn the skills that will empower you take control of your mood, worry less and find meaning in daily life.
 These skills are modeled on a non-drug therapy called cognitive behavioral therapy, which has been found to be helpful for Parkinson’s-related depression.
 To cope with depression, you can put these skills into action.

 The following article is based on the latest research and a Parkinson’s Foundation Expert Briefings about depression, hosted by Roseanne D. Dobkin, PhD, from Rutgers, The State University of New Jersey, Robert Wood Johnson Medical School.

 What Is Cognitive Behavioral Therapy?

 Cognitive behavioral therapy (CBT) is a non-drug approach to developing the skills and actions that change patterns of thought and behavior related to depression.